Mohamed9x60/TorVpn/README.md

 * If you are having problems with Tor, try restarting it using the command `service tor restart`.
 * You can also use the command `tor --version` to check the version of Tor you are using.
-* If you need further assistance, you can visit the Tor website: [https://www.torproject.org/]
+* If you need further assistance, you can visit the [Tor](https://www.torproject.org/)